wpsharks/comet-cache-kb/questions/2016/102-what-are-wordpress-nonces-and-why-are-they-not-cache-compatible.md

 ### Logged-In Users (safer)

+_Note: Logged-In User caching is disabled by default in ZenCache.
+If you leave Logged-In User caching is disabled, the snippet below will have no effect._

 If you're using Logged-In User caching and you want to allow nonce values to be cached for Logged-In Users, you can do so by adding the following somewhere near the top of your `wp-config.php` file (after the `<?php` line):

 ```php